 Expenses not included in the COA

-With proper written documentation, law students may petition for an increase to the COA to allow for the cost of health insurance, a one-time purchase of a computer for use during the program, and the cost of loan origination fees.
-Federal Direct Stafford Loans have a 1% up front origination fee and Federal Direct Grad PLUS Loans carry a 4% up front origination fee taken at disbursement.
+Students wishing to purchase health insurance other than the Fordham plan may petition for an increase to the COA to allow for this cost.
+Students can also request a COA adjustment to reflect a one-time purchase of a computer for use during the program, and the cost of loan origination fees.
+Federal Direct Stafford Loans have a 1.051% up front origination fee and Federal Direct Grad PLUS Loans carry a 4.204% up front origination fee taken at disbursement.

 Students who have other non-discretionary expenses not included in the cost of attendance budget (e.g., childcare expenses), should inform the University’s Enrollment Services Office in writing and include appropriate documentation.
 Please note that it is extremely rare for the Enrollment Services Office to increase the student budget for anything other than childcare expenses or the expenses listed above.